synoi/synoi-gap/README.md

 **GAP (Governed Action Protocol)** is the open wire protocol for a **Universal Action Coordination Fabric**, a single governed layer that connects AI agents, smart devices, industrial systems, games, medical devices, automation pipelines, and anything else that can declare what it does.

-The protocol spec is published under CC0.
-This package is Apache-2.0.

 ---

 ## The Universal Action Coordination Fabric